Prompt Generation Networks for Input-Space Adaptation of Frozen Vision Transformers: Experiments

 \subsection{Large-scale comparisons}

 Next, we compare PGNs to other input-based adaptation techniques on a wide range of vision datasets.
-Based on the findings of our ablations, we choose the ResNet10 as the PGN's backbone, outputting $16$ prompts from a Token Library of size $256$ feeding into a pretrained CLIP ViT-B/32.
-The results are shown in~\cref{large_comparison} and are directly comparable to the concurrent work of~Bahng \textit{et al}.~\cite{Bahng2022} on visual prompts (VP), from which we adapted the results of the first two rows.
+Based on the findings of our ablations, we choose the ResNet10 as the PGN's backbone, outputting $16$ prompts from a Token Library of size $256$, feeding into a pretrained CLIP ViT-B/32.
+The results are shown in~\cref{large_comparison} and are directly comparable to the concurrent work of~Bahng \etal~\cite{Bahng2022} on visual prompts (VP), from which we adapted the results of the first two rows.
 From~\cref{large_comparison}, we first find that linear and full-finetuning and our method achieve the best performances on 4 out of 12 datasets each.
-However, when comparing the overall averaged accuracies, we find that our method achieves 86.9\%, matching the performance of the full-finetuning adaptation, and surpassing both VP and linear finetuning by 8-3\%.
+However, when comparing the overall averaged accuracies, we find that our method achieves 86.9\%, matching the performance of the full-finetuning adaptation, and surpassing both VP and linear finetuning by 8\% and 3\%, respectively.
 In the last column of~\cref{large_comparison}, we show the number of additional parameters for adapting to each dataset.
-We find that our PGN method requires almost two orders of magnitude less parameters than full-finetuning, while retaining the same overall performance.
+We find that our PGN method requires almost two orders of magnitude fewer parameters than full-finetuning, while retaining the same overall performance.

-\subsection{Efficient Multi-dataset PGN}
+\subsection{Efficient multi-dataset PGN}

 Encouraged by the comparisons of the previous section, we investigate whether PGNs can be made even more efficient, by training a PGN on multiple datasets at the same time.
-We retain the same setting as in~\cref{s:exp-large-scale} and train with batches that contain samples from the four datasets in~\cref{tab:multi}.
-The model is thus forced to allocate the token library items in a manner that best supports this task, reducing the overall number of additionally adapted parameters by 75\%.
-From~\cref{tab:multi}, we find that despite this reduction in parameters, the overall performance only decreases by a small amount of 3.7\%, despite the fact that the classification problem is now 193-way and thus much more difficult.
+The numerical results are shown in the supplementary materials.